⇐

 — I drew him out of the waters.

-In those days, when Moses had grown up, when he went out to his brothers and saw their burdens, he noticed an Egyptian beating a Hebrew of his brothers.
+Many years later, when Moses had grown up, when he went out to his brothers and saw their burdens, he noticed an Egyptian beating a Hebrew of his brothers.
 So, after looking in all directions and seeing no one around, he killed the Egyptian and hid him in the sand.

 The next day, he went out and saw two Hebrew men fighting each other.
 He said to the one in the wrong: